Up to 60% off sofas & mattresses — limited‑time deals.

 • Add a lumbar pillow early if you tend to slouch in deeper layouts.

-• If you run warm, choose a lighter-feeling upholstery and rotate seats to improve airflow.
+• If you run warm, choose upholstery with care and pay attention to airflow during long sessions.

 • Vacuum seams and under cushions weekly; modular seams trap crumbs.

-• Practice removing and re-seating a cover once while you’re calm; it’s faster the second time.
+• Practice removing and re-seating a cover once while you’re calm; it gets easier the second time.

-• For spot messes, blot first and avoid over-wetting so you don’t drive stains deeper.
+• For spot messes, blot first and avoid over-wetting so you do not push stains deeper.

 • If you plan to wash covers, stick to cold wash and line dry rules.

-• Recheck clamp engagement after a big rearrange; it preserves the “one-piece” feel.
+• Recheck clamp engagement after a big rearrange to preserve the one-piece feel.

 FAQs